katahiromz/Typaste/README.md

 while this window is displayed and emulates text input like typing.
 This allows you to break through the paste prohibition.

+You can stop input by presssing Esc key.

 License: MIT

 ## Supported Platforms